This week's 'Flying Horse' theme: My favorite holiday

 Grade 2, Stevenson

-Love day: My favorite holiday is Valentine’s Day.
-I like it because it is a day of love.
-This day makes me happy.
-I love to get gifts.
+Valentine's Day: My favorite holiday is Valentine's Day.
+I like it because I like giving cards.

 Grade 1, Sugar Creek